 By their nature, corporate operations are a cost center.
 Following a sizable increase in expenses during the first full year of operations, management expects that these expenses will moderate near current levels.
-It should be noted that expenses have remained elevated for longer than expected due to certain legal and professional expenses that have remained ongoing, but are expected to have terminated during the first quarter.
+It should be noted that expenses have remained elevated for longer than expected due to certain legal expenses that remain ongoing, but are expected to terminate in the near future.